lsst-dm/dmtn-175/index.rst

 A "campaign" is a directory with (at least) a ``.campaign.json`` file that tracks the what *will be* run, and how.
 As processing proceeds, this will also be the (default) directory where pipeline definitions, `QuantumGraphs<lsst.pipe.base.QuantumGraph>`, and logs are written.
-The same campaign is generally used for multiple "runs", each of which *usually* corresponds to its own output RUN-type collection.
+The same campaign is generally used for multiple "runs", each of which *usually* corresponds to its own output `~lsst.daf.butler.CollectionType.RUN`-type collection.
 An important aspect of this design is that the ``.campaign.json`` information does not attempt to track what *has been* run; it may frequently do so incidentally, because our best guess at what to run next is often what we just ran, but actual provenance will always be stored in the data repository and managed by butler.

-A campaign directory may be in a non-POSIX location (reads and writes will use ``ButlerURI``), and ideally we would make it possible (but not necessary) for this to be the same as the directory that maps to the common prefix of the `~lsst.daf.butler.CollectionType.RUN` collections that hold butler-managed output datasets, even though many of the files we'll write to it (certainly ``.campaign.json`` and logs) are not butler datasets.
+A campaign directory may be in a non-POSIX location (reads and writes will use `lsst.daf.butler.ButlerURI`), and ideally we would make it possible (but not necessary) for this to be the same as the directory that maps to the common prefix of the `~lsst.daf.butler.CollectionType.RUN` collections that hold butler-managed output datasets, even though many of the files we'll write to it (certainly ``.campaign.json`` and logs) are not butler datasets.

 The Python API will center around a `Campaign` class whose instances each represent a campaign directory.
-Campaign methods mostly correspond one-to-one with ``pipetask`` subcommands, and these are described together in :ref:`sec-class-and-subcommands`.
+`Campaign` methods mostly correspond one-to-one with ``pipetask`` subcommands, and these are described together in :ref:`sec-class-and-subcommands`.

 ``pipetask`` interacts with a campaign in the same way that ``git`` interacts with a local repository: one special command, `Campaign.init`, is first invoked to set up the campaign, and all others are then invoked from within the campaign directory and then do not need to repeatedly provide the information stored within it by previous invocations.
 Unlike ``git``, however, commands other than `Campaign.init` can also be passed options that create or fundamentally modify a campaign on-the-fly, in order to allow simple processing to be performed with a single (albeit verbose) command.